Skip to content

 All our marmalades are 100% handmade from fresh fruit, simmered until the peel is soft before boiling to a set with sugar.
 In our opinion, this is the only way to make a good marmalade.
 The sharpness and clarity of the fruit shines through.

-Our Marmalades have gone from strength to strength with numerous Awards including Paddington Bears 'paw' of approval with World Champion, Gold and Silver Awards at the Original Marmalade Festival in Cumbria and many Great Taste Gold Awards, including the Top 50 Products Awards, whittled down from 9,700 entries.
+Our Marmalades have gone from strength to strength with numerous Awards including Paddington Bears 'paw' of approval with World Champion, Double Gold, Gold, Silver and Bronze Awards at the Dalemain World Marmalade Festival in Cumbria and other Gold awards with Great Taste Gold and Taste of the West.

 Learn more